 A close up photo of the custom cut arched top mirror, installed in the oversized wall niche.
 Once the mirror was in place, the dark stained wood shelves were installed.
 Make sure to stain the backside of your shelves- as they too, reflect in the mirror!

-Jeff Doubét Spanish Interior Design Styling Suggestions
+Jeff Doubet Spanish Interior Design Styling

-Jeff Doubét Spanish interior design styling includes small and simple upgrade details such as decorative vent covers and register grilles you can purchase directly on Amazon.
+Jeff Doubet Spanish interior design styling includes small and simple upgrade details such as decorative vent covers and register grilles you can purchase directly on Amazon.

 There are many readily available Spanish interior design decor products you can incorporate into your home design.
-Arch top mirror designs available on Amazon are affordable and a complimentary way to tie in your Spanish interior design theme.
+Arch top mirror designs available on Amazon are affordable, and a complimentary way to tie in your Spanish interior design theme.

-Unique Spanish Interior Designs For Kitchens
+Spanish Interior Designs For Luxury Kitchens

 AFTER Photo: This Southern California Spanish style kitchen incorporates unique material combinations to create a special high end look.
 Reclaimed brick was purchased out of Europe, and was used on the walls- creating a perfect backdrop for the plaster hood.